namshi/coding-challenges/transactions-at-the-bank.md

 of their APIs -- in particular, you will now need to write the code that transfer money between 2 accounts.

-The bank employees this DB structure:
+The bank employs this DB structure:

 ```
 TABLE transactions